Updated July 201

 - Review safety and etiquette guidelines for Wading Fly Fishing with the members on trip prior to fishing.
 (These topics are covered in the CMC DG Fly Fishing Handbook used in the Fly Fishing School)

-Trip Leader Application Forms and Information
+Trip Leader Application Forms

 These are the forms that should be followed and filled out to become a trip leader.
 Again, be sure to make copies before submitting completed forms to [email protected]